peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public PeterO.Mail.Message SetTextBody(
         string str);

 Sets the body of this message to the specified plain text string.
-The character sequences CR, LF, and CR/LF will be converted to CR/LF line breaks.
+The character sequences CR (carriage return, "\r" , U+000D), LF (line feed, "\n" , U+000A), and CR/LF will be converted to CR/LF line breaks.
 Unpaired surrogate code points will be replaced with replacement characters.
+This method changes this message's media type to plain text.

 <b>Parameters:</b>